 Opt-Out Text Message Examples

-While these limitations on promotional texts might sound disappointing to the creative marketing-minded folks, there are plenty of ways you can stick to the TCPA's rules while still maintaining your specific brand voice.
-Here are a few examples from which you can draw inspiration.
+There are plenty of ways you can stick to the TCPA's rules while still maintaining your specific brand voice.
+Here are a few opt-out message examples you can use in your SMS communications.

 If your brand is fun and light-hearted, you don't have to send a stuffy-sounding "Reply STOP to unsubscribe."
 Here are a few other ideas:

-If your brand errs on the side of formality, there are still a variety of approaches you can take to providing opt-out language.
-A few examples are below.
+If your brand errs on the side of formality, there are still a variety of approaches you can take to providing opt-out language:

 The holidays can be an excellent opportunity to share special promotions with your customers.
-Still, it's also a busy time that may leave them without any extra mental bandwidth for marketing text messages.
+Still, it's also a busy time that may leave them without extra mental bandwidth for text message marketing.
 Here are a few holiday-oriented opt-out ideas:

 The Art of the Follow-Up

-As discussed, providing an opt-out option is a good-faith gesture from you to your customers that shows you care about them and want them to receive communications in a way that feels right to them.
+Providing an opt-out option is a good-faith gesture that shows you care about your customers and want them to receive communications in a way that feels right to them.

-A follow-up message gives you the chance to show the opt-out was successful while also reiterating goodwill with your brand moving forward.
+A follow-up message indicates that the opt-out was successful while reiterating goodwill with your brand moving forward.

-For instance, you might program an auto-response that says something along the lines of:
+For instance, you might program an auto-response that says:

 Reach Your Customers with Texting Base

-TCPA opt-out requirements are critical to the success of your SMS marketing campaigns.
-Still, thinking of SMS marketing opt-out language isn't always the simplest thing, let alone distributing that message to customers.
+TCPA opt-in/opt-out requirements are critical to the success of your text marketing campaigns.
+However, thinking of appropriate text marketing language can be nerve-wracking.

 Our user-friendly, affordable platform is ideal for any business size and industry, including in-store and online retail, radio stations, schools, restaurants, real estate, enterprises, nonprofits and many more.